-\\\Must be completed BEFORE the physical fitness portion of the process (see appendix C and H)
+Must be completed BEFORE the physical fitness portion of the process (see appendix C and H)

-The student is assessed\ by the districts medical director to determine whether if he/she/they has reached a stage of physical development that will lessen the likelihood of the student being injured by participating in the level and sport desired.
-If a student has attained an appropriate level of physical maturity and has a height and weight that are comparable to those of the proposed team members as determined by the districts medical director, the districts medical director approves the student to proceed to the next step in the process.
+The student may be assessed by a student's Primary Care Provider (PCP) or the districts medical director to determine whether if he/she/they has reached a stage of physical development that will lessen the likelihood of the student being injured by participating in the level and sport desired.
+If a student has attained an appropriate level of physical maturity and has a height and weight that are comparable to those of the proposed team members as determined by the student's PCP with the district's medical director approval after a clothed physical exam or medical director approval after a physical exam, the student may proceed to the next step in the process.
 If the student is not approved by the districts medical director to proceed the APP process stops.

-\Please Note:
+Please Note: